pafuhana1213/FrameGrabberSample/README.md

 # FrameGrabberSample
-Sample to convert rendering result to texture using FrameGrabber function
+Sample to convert rendering result to texture using FrameGrabber function of Unreal Engine 4